-Due to its world-class infrastructure and connectivity, Hong Kong is a popular investment centre.
-Many entrepreneurs from around the world look to Hong Kong as one of their expansion cities, or even the headquarters itself.
-If you currently operate a business and employ people, you should be aware of Hong’s Kong taxation system and your obligations as an employer.
+Hong Kong is a popular investment centre because of its world-class infrastructure and connectivity.
+That’s why entrepreneurs all over the world look to Hong Kong as one of their expansion cities.
+Many even consider it a suitable hub to house regional and/or global headquarters.
+If you currently operate a business and employ people in Hong Kong, you must be aware of Hong Kong’s taxation system and your employer obligations.

-If you’re unsure where to start, don’t worry – that’s where we’re here to give you a primer on what to do.
+If you’re unsure where to start, don’t worry – we’re here to give you a primer on each IR56 form’s application purpose.

 IR-what?
 The different tax forms

-There are four forms you must be familiar with.
+There are five IR56 forms you must be familiar with.

-IRD will send the form BIR56A by mail to the employer (you).
-You will then need to complete BIR56A and IR56B and return them to IRD within one month after you received BIR56A.
-It’s worth noting that IRD usually sends BIR56A to the employer on the 1st of April every year.
+IRD will send the form BIR56A by mail to the employer (you on the 1st of April every year).
+You will then need to complete BIR56A and IR56B; and then return them to IRD within one month after you received BIR56A.

-This is a form that you’ll need to submit for new hires/new employees.
-Furthermore, you’ll need to carry out the submission within 3 months from the commencement of employment or date of hire.
+You’ll only need to submit IR56E for new hires charged under the Salaries Tax.
+The submission has to be done within 3 months from the commencement of employment or date of hire.

 This form pertains to employees who are about to leave the company (e.g. cessation of employment, resignation, or termination).
 As an employer, you will need to submit this form one month prior to the actual departure date.

-IRD specifically designed this form for leavers who will remain in Hong Kong; it is different from the one below (i.e. IR56G) is for those who are not remaining in Hong Kong.
+IRD specifically designed this form for leavers who will remain in Hong Kong; it is different from the one below (i.e. IR56G) is for those who are leaving Hong Kong.

 For resignees, you will need to submit this 1 month prior to the cessation of employment or resign date.

-Any employer who files Form IR56G is further required to withhold all further payments to the employee from the date of filing IR56G.
-A copy of IR56G should be provided to the leaving employee, as they will need it to approach IRD that tax clearance has been made.
+Any employer who files Form IR56G will also need to withhold all further payments to the employee from the date of filing IR56G.
+The employer will then need to provide a copy of IR56G to the leaving employee; that’s because the employee will need a copy of IR56G to show IRD proof of tax clearance.

 Once the “Letter of Release” is granted, the employer may request for it and then make the final payment (previously withheld) to this leaving employee.